Sweet Dog

 Adopting an adult dogPart of · Adopting an adult dog

-Soft eyes, slow blinksA gentle gaze, not a fixed stare, speaks of calm and connection.
+Soft eyes, slow blinkingA soft gaze, not a hard stare, says calm and connection.

-Frozen body, hard stare, the whites of his eyes showingHe's stiffening, often to guard something: step back and don't lean over him.
+Frozen body, hard stare, whites of the eyes showingHe's stiffening and getting ready: back off, and don't lean over him.

 Tucked tail, ears back, making himself smallThat's fear: leave him a way out, never corner him.

-A few days of settling in are often all it takes.
+A few days of settling in are often enough.
 The dog comes to you when he's ready.

 1